juhelh/ess-beam-imaging-inverse-problems/README.md

 # Inverse Problems in Proton Beam Imaging at ESS (code)

-This repository contains code developed in connection with the master’s thesis *Inverse Problems in Proton Beam Imaging at ESS: Analysis and Numerical Methods* by Joel Henriksson, Lund University (LTH).
+This repository contains code developed in the master’s thesis *Inverse Problems in Proton Beam Imaging at ESS: Analysis and Numerical Methods* by Joel Henriksson, Lund University (LTH).

 The code includes a simulator of the forward model that produces the proton beam images,